vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - Ashoke was more open to American ways, while Ashima was more focused on maintaining Bengali culture (sarees, bindi, food), though she was tolerant of his open-ness.
 - The family eventually starts to adopt American traditions and activities, including clothing, holidays, and some American foods.
 - Ashoke is very particular about his clothing, immediately hanging up his shirt and trousers when he returns home and spending an hour polishing his shoes on Sundays.
+- A key piece of context showing the parents' assimilation is that when their second child, Sonali (Sonia), is born, Ashoke and Ashima relax the Bengali rules of choosing the names and choose her name themselves, showing they have become more Americanized.

 #### Future Plans
 - Ashima and Ashoke plan to visit family back in Calcutta to introduce Gogol, though Ashima's father dies before the trip, turning it into a journey home for funeral duties.